Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 Tiki torches are flammable like gas grills because they create an enclosed space for the fire to grow.

 In the same way, that gas grills are susceptible to fires, tiki torches are susceptible to fires in the same way that gas grills are; they create an enclosed environment in which fire burns and expands.
-In addition, the regulator on a torch controls the amount of fuel being released into the flame, so if it is not working properly or is damaged in some wayOpens in a new tab., then there will be too much fuel available.
+In addition, the regulator on a torch controls the amount of fuel being released into the flame, so if it is not working properly or is damaged in some way, then there will be too much fuel available.
 Finally, although your tiki torch isn’t necessarily exploding like a bomb, its flame could ignite nearby combustible materials like grass or trees.

 A place for the fire to expand into.